citp/privacy-policy-historical/o/ol/oly/olympus-europa.com.md

 We study visitor trends since we are interested in the successful dissemination of information through the websites.
 Our server creates log files of information such as the Internet Protocol (IP) address from your network, what pages were explored and the length of your visit.
 Analysis software is used to generate reports which help us to learn more about how we can enhance your experience with the websites.
 This information is not used to develop a personal profile of you.
 The log files are regularly purged.
 An IP address is a number designated for your computer by your Internet service provider to provide access to the Internet.
 Generally, an IP address will change every time your computer connects to the Internet.
 However, if you have a broadband connection, it is possible that the IP address that we may gather may contain information that may be deemed identifiable.
 This could occur due to the fact that by using certain broadband connections, your IP address would not change and could be associated with your personal computer.
 We may use your IP address to gather aggregate information on use.
 But we will only be able to identify you individually if we have the means of linking the IP address to you as a particular user.
 This usually requires access to additional information which we do not seek.

 **10. Your rights concerning your personal information
 **You have the right to request a copy of the personal information that we hold on you and to have any errors in that information corrected.
-Please address your request to the data protection manager at  [E-Mail ](mailto:DataPrivacy@olympus-europa.com).
+Please address your request to the data protection manager at DataPrivacy[at]olympus-europa.com.
 We will use reasonable efforts to supply, correct or delete personal information about you on our files.
 Furthermore, you have the right to object to the use of your personal information at any time.
 Please inform us either by using our contact address or the e-mail address stated above.